Talk Like a Viking! 10 Everyday English Words with Old Norse Origins

-The Lesser-Known Legacy of the Vikings and their Old Norse Language
+The Legacy of the Vikings and their Old Norse Language

-A respectable amount of Vikings carried out raids in the early years of the Viking age.
+A respectable number of Vikings carried out raids in the early years of the Viking age.
 Later, they would undertake organized campaigns of conquest with well-trained armies.
 But for all their reputation as fearsome warriors, many more Vikings explored, traded, studied, and settled peacefully in other parts of Europe.

 - Survey Shows About Half of Brits Wish They Were Descended from Vikings…and Many Probably Are!